Department of Applied Mathematics

 Financial Markets and Institutions

-Additional courses that may be taken as time permits
+Additional courses that may be taken to bring the total to 24 credits5

 Corporate Financial Reporting 2